Becoming a Therapy Dog Team

 Step 4 - Registration: $50–$85 (we offer senior and veteran's discounts)

-While we don't currently train or cover our teams for animal assisted crisis response, our certification is accepted by both Hope Animal Assisted Crisis Response and National Animal Assisted Crisis Response.
+While we don't currently train or cover our teams for animal assisted crisis response, our certification is accepted by both Hope Animal Assisted Crisis Response and National Crisis Response Canines.
 Many of our teams are also certified crisis response teams.
 Watch our video on animal assisted crisis response for more information.

 Because our emphasis is on safety for our dogs and those we visit, we teach our handlers to control their dogs with communication not equipment.
 We do not allow handlers to use choke or pinch collars of any kind.
 Leashes must be 6 feet or shorter and made of cloth or leather.
 Our handlers are welcome to use front clip harnesses or face halters if they need a little extra help.
 If you cannot control your dog without using a choke or pinch collar, please seek some additional training before enrolling in one of our classes.
 View the equipment infographic for a visual representation of our equipment requirements.